Criminal Background Checks

 - If you need assistance while placing your online order, please contact PreCheck at StudentCheck@PreCheck.com.
 If you need additional assistance, contact the GSU Office of Field Placements, College of Education & Human Development building, Suite 300 or email email@example.com.

-If you are required to be placed in a Day Care facility for your program, you will be required to complete a criminal background check through DECAL at an additional charge.
+- If you are required to be placed in a Day Care facility for your program, you will be required to complete a criminal background check through DECAL at an additional charge.
 Please follow the instructions located in this DECAL background check instructions PDF.

 Ordering Your Background Check

 If you’re ordering your background check through StudentCheck for the first time:

 Undergraduate students, Please choose from the PreCheck website the option from the School and Program drop down menu: Georgia State University-Education-Undergraduates.
 Students in the B.I.S. degree, choose “General” under program.

 Graduate students, Please choose from the School and Program drop down menu on the PreCheck website: Georgia State University – Education-Graduates

 Complete all required fields and hit “Continue” to enter your payment information.
 The payment can be made securely online with a credit or debit card.
 You may also pay by mail via money order, but that will result in a delay of processing your background check until the money order is received by mail at the PreCheck office.